HTTP-RPC/Kilo/README.md

 queryBuilder.appendLine("where owner = :owner");
 ```

 Additional `QueryBuilder` methods can be used in conjunction with the `PrimaryKey`, `ForeignKey`, and `Index` annotations to filter or sort the returned rows.
-The `JSON` annotation can be used to indicate that a column contains data encoded as JSON.

 Insert, update, and delete operations are also supported.
 See the [pet](https://github.com/HTTP-RPC/Kilo/tree/master/kilo-test/src/main/java/org/httprpc/kilo/test/PetService.java) and [catalog](https://github.com/HTTP-RPC/Kilo/tree/master/kilo-test/src/main/java/org/httprpc/kilo/test/CatalogService.java) service examples for more information.